lchop/Cpp_guide/C++.md

 >You have to immediately initialize.

 >Once you declared a reference, you can not change what it's refering too

+ > Always pass your object as const reference, at a basic level  !!!

    [TOC](#table_of_contents)
 ********************